 The UAE has business-friendly policies including zero corporate tax, 100% foreign ownership, and full repatriation of profits.
 They make starting a new company in DIFC highly appealing for international entrepreneurs.
 Coupled with a robust legal framework based on English common law, DIFC offers clarity, transparency, and protection to foreign investors.

-Key kakeaways of DIFC for business owners in Dubai
+Key takeaways of DIFC for business owners in Dubai

 These are the notable insights of business in Dubai International Financial Centre (DIFC) for the foreign entrepreneurs.